sunbaigui/sunbaigui.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Researcher in Computer Vision @ London
+description: Researcher in Computer Vision

 profile:
   align: right